theoliao1998/Design-of-Complex-Websites/Portfolio/content&idea.md

 # Neighbors

 ## Overview
-As part of the solar system, Earth has lived with 7 t other bi planets
+As part of the solar system, Earth has lived with 7 other other big planets, the sun, and the moon for billions of years.
+(A panamera of solar system.)

+## Sun
+The Sun is the Solar System's star and by far its most massive component.
+Its large mass (332,900 Earth masses), which comprises 99.86% of all the mass in the Solar System, produces temperatures and densities in its core high enough to sustain nuclear fusion of hydrogen into helium, making it a main-sequence star.

+## Moon
+The Moon is a relatively large, terrestrial, planet-like natural satellite, with a diameter about one-quarter of Earth's.
+It is the largest moon in the Solar System relative to the size of its planet, although Charon is larger relative to the dwarf planet Pluto.
+The natural satellites of other planets are also referred to as "moons", after Earth's.